MoffKalast/rospypavumeter/README.md

 Analog VU meter developed using the PulseAudio library, using a Python wrapper of the original C library.
 Composed by one node, vumeter_node, explained below.

+## Install

+To fix all dependencies run the install.sh script in /scripts first.

 ## Run

 Example of a launcher for a vumeter node.
 For more information try to run the node using rosrun